Key responsibilities

 Stakeholder Engagement

-Here we clarify our relationships with our major stakeholders, the relationship between KIOXIA Group and each stakeholder, the points of dialogue, and examples of communication.
+Here we clarify our responsibilities to our major stakeholders, the relationships between Kioxia Group and each stakeholder, the points of dialogue, and examples of communication in FY2024.

 Major Stakeholders